squidsoup/kiwipycon-2016-youngcoders/students.md

         time.sleep(1)
 ```

-4. Click *Run > Run* in IDLE to run this program.
+5. Click *Run > Run Module* in IDLE to run this program.

-5. In Minecraft, hit the door you made earlier with a sword and you should see the LED turn on.
+6. In Minecraft, hit the door you made earlier with a sword and you should see the LED turn on.
 Hit the door again, and the LED should turn off!

 Well done!